FeatureBaseDB/www/content/blog/billion-taxi-ride-dataset-with-pilosa.md

 +++

-Pilosa was originally built for a very specific use case - arbitrary audience segmentation on 100s of millions of people with 10s of millions of attributes.
+Pilosa was originally built for a very specific use case - arbitrary audience segmentation on hundreds of millions of people with tens of millions of attributes.
 As we've spun out a separate company around Pilosa, a natural first step was to test its efficacy on other types of problems.